Transport · Airports · FOC

 About this airport

 Fuzhou Changle International Airport serves the capital of Fujian province, located on China's southeastern coast facing Taiwan across the strait.
-Fuzhou has historically been one of the main source regions for Chinese emigration to Southeast Asia, the United States, and Europe; many of the world's overseas Chinese communities trace their roots to Fujian.
+Fuzhou has historically been one of the main source regions for Chinese emigration to Southeast Asia, the United States, and Europe — particularly the United States, where large Fujianese communities in New York City and other cities maintain strong family and economic ties to the province.

 Terminals